-Composer, programmer and instrumentalist, Ruth Barrett has over the last ten years amassed an impressive number of cinema and drama credits including scores for Toast, BBC feature film starring Helena Bonham Carter, Wallander, BBC detective series starring Kenneth Brannagh and Harry Brown, British feature film starring Michael Caine.
+Composer, programmer and instrumentalist, Ruth Barrett has over the last ten years amassed an impressive number of cinema and drama credits including scores for Legacy, an intense BBC cold war drama from Dredd 3D Director Pete Travis, Toast, BBC feature film starring Helena Bonham Carter, Wallander, BBC detective series starring Kenneth Brannagh and Harry Brown, British feature film starring Michael Caine.

 Ruth has written and recorded albums for EMI/ Strongroom Productions, most recently, Cinematic Voices, a choral album inspired by film soundtracks.

 Ruth studied music at Cambridge University and composition at The Royal Academy of Music.
 She started out in the music industry by setting up a music production company, Rubykon, with Ruskin Williamson, writing music predominantly for documentaries, commercials and theatre.